WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 From the [work](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1331573) by Tim Loughran and Bill McDonald, some words have strong indication of positive and negative effects in finance, we may need to dig into these words to find more information.
 A very simple but interest example can be found in [Financial Sentiment Analysis part1](http://francescopochetti.com/scrapying-around-web/), [part2](http://francescopochetti.com/financial-blogs-sentiment-analysis-part-crawling-web/)

-As suggested by H Lee, we may consider to include features of earnings surprise due to its great value
+As suggested by H Lee, we may consider to include features of earnings surprise due to its great value.

+You are welcome to send a better stopword list.

 ## Issues